Boy Scout Troop 413

 Troop Dues and Registration

-Our dues are $165 which includes $15 for five pancake breakfast tickets.
-Families with more than one son in the troop pay $135 for each additional scout.
-Dues do not include a Boy’s Life subscription.
+Our dues are $250 which includes $15 for five pancake breakfast tickets.
+Families with more than one son in the troop pay $200 for each additional scout.
 The dues include BSA registration fees as well as money for scout patches and troop expenses including equipment.
-Troop dues should be paid in full by the first troop meeting in October or the scout will no longer be able to participate in troop outings.
+Troop dues should be paid in full by the second troop meeting in September or the scout will no longer be able to participate in troop outings.
 New scouts who join during the year will pay a prorated portion of the troop dues.
 To register, a scout should pay his troop dues to the Troop Treasurer and give the Troop Administrator the following completed paperwork: BSA Medical Form parts A&B, liability release and medical authorization.
 New scouts also need to complete a BSA Youth Application.

 Calendar – How To Read It